-Bio-Inspired Computing lies within the realm of Natural Computing, a field of research that is concerned with both the use of biology as an inspiration for solving computational problems and the use of the natural world experiences to solve real world problems.
+Bio-inspired computing lies within the realm of natural computing, a field of research that is concerned with both the use of biology as an inspiration for solving computational problems and the use of the natural world experiences to solve real world problems.
 The increasing interest in this field lies in the fact that nowadays the world is facing more and more complex, large, distributed and ill-structured systems, while on the other hand, people notice that the apparently simple structures and organizations in nature are capable of dealing with most complex systems and tasks with ease.
-Artificial Immune Systems (AIS) is one among such computing paradigms, which has been receiving more attention recently and have widely been used in different application areas such as clustering/classification, anomaly detection, computer security, learning, web mining, numeric function optimization and combinatory optimization [1].
+Artificial immune systems (AIS) is one among such computing paradigms, which has been receiving more attention recently and have widely been used in different application areas such as clustering/classification, anomaly detection, computer security, learning, web mining, numeric function optimization and combinatory optimization (Luther et al., 2007).

-Artificial immune systems (AIS) have been inspired from mammal's immune systems against various diseases.
+AIS have been inspired from mammal's immune systems against various diseases.
 These methods have been used in two areas of optimization and classification.
-In [2,3,4] the artificial immune algorithms have been grouped into two categories: 1.population based methods, 2. network dependent methods.
+In Ayara et al. (2002), Garrett (2005), and Watkins et al. (2004), the artificial immune algorithms have been grouped into two categories: a) population based methods, and b) network dependent methods.
 Each one of these groups has two branches.
-This categorization is illustrated in Figure.
-1. Generally clonal model is applied in optimization problems and negative selection in classification and clustering [5, 6].
+This categorization is illustrated in Figure 1.
+Generally clonal model is applied in optimization problems and negative selection in classification and clustering (Abbasian et al., 2008; Rafe, 2013).
 Since the present work mainly focuses on population based methods, we introduce this model in the next sections.